Reggie Verghese

-Reggie Verghese was a well-known Singaporean musician and record producer, known as Singapore's first guitar hero of the 1960s.
-During the 1960s, he was a member of The Quests.
-He later moved into production, producing work for acts such as Matthew and the Mandarins, Frankie Cheah, Anita Sarawak, Western Union Band, Jennifer Yen and Tracy Huang.
+Reginald "Reggie" Verghese (16 August 1947 – 17 June 2015) was a Singaporean musician and record producer, known as Singapore's first guitar hero of the 1960s.
+During the 1960s, he was a member of Singaporean band The Quests.
+He later moved into production, producing work for acts such as Matthew and the Mandarins, Frankie Cheah, Anita Sarawak, Western Union Band, Jennifer Yen, and Tracy Huang.

 Career

+The Quests

 Around 1963, while still in secondary school, he was a member of a group called The Checkmates.

-In 1964, the guitarist for The Quests, Raymond Leong who had left the group to pursue studies.
+In 1964, the guitarist for The Quests, Raymond Leong, had left the group to pursue his studies.
 Verghese took his place.
-In a matter of months, the group had a no.1 hit with" Shanty".
+In a matter of months, the group had a no.1 hit with "Shanty".
 His guitar playing in the song attracted a lot of attention.
 Along with Jap Chong, sharing the vocals, he stayed with the group throughout all of the line up changes until the group's break up in 1971.
 He then moved into production.

 Production

-In 1977, he produced the debut album for The Western Union Band which had evolved out of a 1960s group called The Rubber Band.
-The album, a self-titled album contained the songs "Sausolito" and "Howzit".
+In 1977, Verghese produced the debut self-titled album for The Western Union Band which had evolved out of a 1960s group called The Rubber Band and featured songs such as, "Sausolito" and "Howzit".
 He produced the self-titled album for Matthew & The Mandarins which was released on EMI and contained the song "Singapore Cowboy".
 The song would eventually become a big hit in Singapore, reaching no. 1.
-He also produced their next album II which was released in 1979, also on EMI.
+Verghese also produced their next album, II, which was released in 1979 also on EMI.

+In 1984, together with Ken Lim and three other partners, Verghese formed Boogie Productions Pte Ltd and took over the recording studio and equipment from EMI Singapore Pte Ltd which had closed down.